HoangDuck/Generate-Release-Notes/README.md

 ### `repo`

 **Required** The name of the repository.

+> [!NOTE]
-<p class="callout danger">You have to give permission.contents.write to generate release notes successfully</p>
+> You have to give permission.contents.write to generate release notes successfully
-## Example usage
+##Example usage

 ```yaml
 on: